in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 #### Invoking Retrieve Courses REST API from React Component

 We had created the REST API for retrieving the list of courses earlier.
 To call the REST API we would need to use a framework called axios.

+> Axios is a Promise based HTTP client for the browser and node.js

+Axios is a frontend framework that helps you make
+- REST API calls with different request methods including GET, POST, PUT, DELETE etc
+- Intercept Front end REST API calls and add headers and request content

 Let's create a data service method to call the REST API.

 /src/service/CourseDataService.js